 No Dairy (Milk-Based) Ingredients (see disclaimer below)

-- Chicken – Grilled Chicken Sandwich, Grilled Nuggets, Grilled Cool Wrap without cheese
+- Chicken – Grilled Chicken Sandwich, Grilled Nuggets, Grilled Chicken Club without cheese, Grilled Cool Wrap without Cheese

-- Sides – Waffle Potato Fries, Fruit Cup, Superfood Side, Side Salad without cheese, Buddy’s Apple Sauce, Waffle Potato Chips
+- Sides – Waffle Potato Fries, Fruit Cup, Kale Crunch Side, Buddy’s Apple Sauce, Waffle Potato Chips, Saltines

 - Sauces – Barbecue, Chick-fil-A, Polynesian, Honey Mustard, Honey Roasted BBQ, Sweet & Spicy Sriracha